 - Describe your dream life.
 Who would you be and what would you be doing on a daily basis? (social situations, creativity, physical activity, leisure, mental work, etc.)

 If you know exactly where you want to end up in the near future, that’s a great start.
 Usually, it's something you want to become or achieve.
-Whatever it is, you actually need to do stuff, which takes closer to the goal.
-If we write down the change algorithm it is:
+Whatever it is, you have to work to get there.
+If you write down your strategy for change you will succeed.
+Here is the algorithm for success:

 - Set a goal.